Table of Content

 And it is less about technical brilliance, more about operational judgment.

-Off-the-shelf tools are helpful when you are just exploring but serious gains come from custom AI solutions for business where tools are designed around your workflows, your customer behavior, and your internal knowledge.
+Off-the-shelf tools are helpful when you are just exploring but serious gains come from custom AI solutions for business where tools are designed around your workflows, your customer behaviour, and your internal knowledge.

 Let’s say your sales team gets hundreds of inquiries a week.
 Instead of tagging them manually or using generic filters, a custom AI model trained on your best deals can sort, score, and prioritize based on actual outcomes.